-The state has a responsibility to perform monitoring and oversight of the work performed by the Subgrantee.
+The state has a responsibility to perform monitoring and oversight of the work performed by the Subgrantee (this is further detailed in the AZ WAP P&P, section 11.3.2; Grantee Monitoring Expectations).
 DOE requires the state to perform a comprehensive monitoring of each Sub-grantee annually.
 DOE requires five percent (5%) field inspection of completed jobs for Quality Assurance and recommends performing inspection on in-progress homes.
 Virtual monitoring by ADOH may be allowed with prior approval from DOE if traditional on-site monitoring is not possible or feasible due to staffing constraints, illnesses, or other extenuating circumstances that may not allow for on-site monitoring.